typpo/codenav/README.md

 ## Running from source

 Run `./setup_hardlinks` before you load the Chrome or Firefox plugins.
 This will connect the generic code in `src/` to the proper locations in the browser-specific subdirectories.
-Unfortunately symlinks aren't loaded by the browsers.
+To make changes to injected code, you only need to edit files in `src/` directly.

 ## License (MIT)